microsoft/pi-azure-recipes/04_iot_central/readme.md

 2. Using a USB drive or an SSH file transfer software move the files in the *client* folder to the Pi

-3. Run the *python_environment_setup.sh* shell script
+1. Run the *python_environment_setup.sh* shell script

-4. Once the script finishes open the sample *.env* file
+1. Once the script finishes open the newly created *.env* file

-5. You are going to need two pieces of information to connect your Raspberry Pi to your IoT Central application.
+1. You are going to need two pieces of information to connect your Raspberry Pi to your IoT Central application.
 In your IoT Central application click **Administration** in the left navigation menu.
 Then click **Device connection**, now click the copy blue box to the right of the ID scope to copy the scope id to the clipboard.
 Now paste the scope id into the location shown below
     ```
     SCOPE_ID='PASTE-YOUR-SCOPE_ID-HERE'
     ```